-10. Pre-trial visit of Witnesses to the Court -
+10. Pre-trial visit of Witnesses to the Court-

-Vulnerable witnesses shall be allowed a pre-trial court house tour or tour of the civil court or Juvenile Justice Board, etc., along with the support person21 or para-legal volunteer, as the case may be, to enable such witnesses to familiarise themselves with the layout, and may include visit to and explanation of the following:
+Vulnerable witnesses shall be allowed a pre-trial court house tour or tour of the civil court or Juvenile Justice Board, etc., along with the support person or para-legal volunteer, as the case may be, to enable such witnesses to familiarise themselves with the layout, and may include visit to and explanation of the following:

-- a. the location of the accused in the dock; - b. court officials (what their roles are and where they sit); - c. who else might be in the court; - d. the location of the witness box;
+- a.
+The location of the accused in the dock; - b.
+Court officials (what their roles are and where they sit); - c.
+Who else might be in the court;